HG 545 - Molecular, Cellular, and Organismal Genetics

 Prerequisites:

-An undergraduate-level course in general biology is required; a specialized undergraduate-level course in genetics (e.g. BIOLOGY 305) is strongly recommended.
+An undergraduate-level course in general biology and a specialized undergraduate-level course in genetics (e.g. BIOLOGY 305) is required.

 Specific subjects include: